doesdev/miss.js/README.md

 ###Make it simple stupid.

-Miss.js empowers you to make complex apps simple for users to grasp.
+Miss.js is a javascript plugin that empowers you to make complex apps simple for users to grasp.
 This tool helps you guide users through your app with a simple walkthrough and provide ongoing assistance through per element popovers.
 The ultimate goal is getting users engaged with your app and maximizing your conversion rate.

 Miss.js is dependency free and provides a simple API for easy implementation.